 Best Meat For Jerky

-Have you ever wondered how to make a good homemade beef jerky??
+Have you ever wondered how to make a good homemade beef jerky?
 Do you keep trying, only to end up with a mound of tough, chewy strips of beef?
 What kind of meat to use for beef jerky?
 Look no further!

 It’s no secret that the key to making great jerky is using high-quality meat.
 In order to have a superb product, you have to start out with a superb ingredient.
 However, picking out the right type of meat can confuse even the most senior beef connoisseur now that supermarkets and delis are carrying more meat products than ever.

 But I’m here to make the choice simpler.
 When choosing a good cut of meat to turn into jerky, the first thing you should do is check the expiration date to ensure that you get the best quality meat (and don’t get sick from eating it).
 Beef products should be a nice, deep shade of red and smell relatively mild when opened from the packaging.
 Any meat with dark spots or bad smells should be disregarded.

 Next, you need to look for a very lean cut of meat.
 Lean meat is essential, since fat will absolutely ruin an otherwise good jerky attempt by increasing dehydration time and shortening shelf life.
 Pick out a piece with very little marbling for the best results.

 Pro-tip: Ask the local butcher to remove fat caps and then cut the meat as thinly as possible (around ¼ inch).
 This will make the process easier in the long run.
 But if you decide to trim at home, place the meat in the freezer for 30-45 minutes first to ensure easier slicing.